STS-41: Mission highlights

 In 1990, a commercial expendable launch vehicle stranded an INTELSAT VI communications satellite in low Earth orbit.
 Before STS-41, NASA was evaluating a possible Shuttle rescue mission in 1992.
 In preparation for this rescue, solar arrays, similar to those on the satellite, were exposed to the conditions of low orbit to determine if they were in any way altered by the atomic oxygen present.
 When the returned arrays were closely examined, it was found that the arrays were not significantly damaged.
 Based on this finding, NASA went ahead and carried out STS-49 in 1992.

 Until STS-41, previous research had shown that during the process of adapting to microgravity, animals and humans experienced loss of bone mass, cardiac deconditioning, and after prolonged periods (over 30 days), developed symptoms similar to that of terrestrial disuse osteoporosis.
 The goal of the STS-41 Physiological Systems Experiment (PSE), sponsored by the Ames Research Center and Pennsylvania State University's Center for Cell Research, was to determine if pharmacological treatments would be effective in reducing or eliminating some of these disorders.
 Proteins, developed by Genentech of San Francisco, California, were administered to eight rats during the flight while another eight rats accompanying them on the flight did not receive the treatment.

 The Investigations into Polymer Membrane Processing (IPMP) experiment was conducted to determine the role convection currents play in membrane formation.
 Membranes are used in commercial applications for purification of medicines, kidney dialysis, and water desalination.
 This experiment was sponsored in part by the Battelle Advanced Materials Center for the Commercial Development of Space in Columbus, Ohio.

-During open periods in the STS-41 crew schedule, the astronauts video taped a number of demonstrations as part of an effort to create an educational video tape for middle school level students.
+During open periods in the STS-41 crew schedule, the astronauts videotaped a number of demonstrations in an effort to create an educational video tape for middle school students.
 The tape was later distributed nationwide through NASA's Teacher Resource Center network.

 The astronauts evaluated the suitability of graphical user interfaces.
 Previous shuttle crews used Grid Systems laptop computers with command-line interfaces.
 The evaluation used mostly commercially available hardware and software, including a Macintosh Portable laptop.
 The astronauts found the Portable's trackball did not work well in weightlessness.
 The evaluation was continued on STS-43, this time using a Macintosh Portable with a modified trackball.

 Additional crew activities included experimenting with a voice command system (VCS) to control onboard television cameras and monitoring ionizing radiation exposure to the crew within the orbiter cabin.